Contact Lens Exam

 At your contact lens exam, your doctor will examine your eyes and look for anything that may impact your ability to wear contact lenses safely and comfortably.
 Special tests will be performed to evaluate your vision and measure the surface of your eye.
 Your doctor may also do a tear film evaluation to ensure you produce enough tears to comfortably wear contact lenses.

 Based on the results of your tests, your eye doctor will then provide a contact lens prescription that is right for your eyes and will meet the demands of your day-to-day life.
-Contact lens prescriptions are different than eyeglass prescriptions, which is why it is important to have a contact lens exam conducted.
+Contact lens prescriptions are different than eyeglass prescriptions, which is why it is important to get a contact lens exam.

 What Are the Types of Contact Lenses?